Critical Areas for Earned Value Management System Implementation Success

 When you have defined the EVMS Implementation roles and deliverables you can determine which processes you need and what gaps you need to fill.
 Often the EVM teams charged with managing the Earned Management System implementation just don’t have the experience required.
-They typically lack people who have done an Earned Value Management System Implementation before, and therefore, lack some of the experience required to guide a successful EVMS Implementation.
+They typically lack people who have done an Earned Value Management System Implementation before, and therefore, lack some of the skills required to guide a successful EVMS Implementation.

 Executive Support for an Earned Management System Implementation.

-Even when an EVMS Implementation is required by a government contractual mandate senior Executives may push back on the time, cost and effort required for a successful EVMS implementation.
+Even when an EVMS Implementation is required by a government contractual mandate, senior Executives may push back on the time, cost, and effort required for a successful EVMS implementation.
 An in-depth explanation of all the elements of an Earned Value Management System Implementation is critical.